Cache Anglers TU Chapter 665

 Cache Anglers are a group of Anglers dedicated to the preservation and perpetuation of the fishing tradition of Cache Valley and around the world.
 Cache Anglers is the Northern Utah chapter of Trout Unlimited.
 We currently have about 175 active TU members in our Chapter.
 Even if you are not a TU member, we welcome you to come and participate in any of our activities.

 Don’t be shy.
 Dive in and have some fun while you learn more about your sport and give something back to boot.
 We look forward to getting to know you.
-For more information on our regularly scheduled events and activities, check out our website http://cacheanglers.com and you can find us on Facebook.
+For more information on our regularly scheduled events and activities, check out our website https://cacheanglers.wordpress.com/ and you can find us on Facebook.

 Logan River Task Force: Cache Anglers have been very involved in the development of management strategies relating to the Logan River.
 In 2016 they participated in the Logan River Task Force that was created to protect and improve the Logan River.
 For more details, please visit: https://www.loganutah.org/Logan.